calhoward/calhoward.github.io/_posts/2022-05-15-Hacking_Leviton_Fan_Humidity_Switch.md

 ## Buttoning it up

 Voilà!
-The IPHS5-1LW is fully re-assembled and with exposed hookups to leads `3V3`, `GND`, `BTN`, and `FAN` on the PIC15F1823 microcontroller.
+The IPHS5-1LW is fully re-assembled and with exposed headers to leads `VSS` (3v3), `VDD` (ground), `RA0` (button), and `RC5` (fan relay driver)on the PIC15F1823 microcontroller.

 ![]({{ site.baseurl }}/assets/img/2022/Hacking-Leviton-Fan-Humidity-Switch/05_15_2022_05-min.jpg)
 *The fully packaged IPHS5-1LW with modded signal wires added*

 With the relevant logic channels exposed, the next step is to use the exposed channels to interface with an [ESP8266](https://www.espressif.com/en/products/socs/esp8266) board in order to achieve control of the circuit via WiFi.

+## To be continued...

+This guide will be expanded to include ESP8266 programming and adding WiFi control in the future.
+Check back soon.
 ## Refrences

 [PIC16F1823 on DigiKey](https://www.digikey.com/en/products/detail/microchip-technology/PIC16F1823-I-SL/2258580)